syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/stepper-validation.md

 # Validating steps

-Use the `isValid` property in the Stepper to check the status of a specific step.
+The validation state of the particular step is indicated by using the the `isValid` property.
+You can toggle the `isValid` property to `null`, `true` & `false` based on the application logic to default, success & error states.
+If the current step is invalid, the step needs attention before proceeding to the next step.

-When `isValid` is set to true, the step meets the required criteria.
-If set to `false`, the step needs attention or completion.
-It provides clear feedback on the status of individual steps within the Stepper, enhancing the user interaction.
+> Based on the Stepper `stepType`, the validation icons will be displayed either as an indicator or as part of the step label/text.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}